PalisadoesFoundation/talawa/INSTALLATION.md

 # Installation

+You can start using Talawa by any of the two methods:

+1. Install the `apk` provided in the release section of this repo.
+It is built against the latest codebase.
+Please note that the release is provided only for Android.
+For iOS, you will still need to build the app yourself.
+2. Manually build the app by below described steps.

 We have tried to make the process simple.
 Here's what you need to do.

 1. Clone and change into the project.